-- 1. Do one of the following to configure DNS -

-- "Obtain DNS Server Address Automatically"
+- 1. Select Device Settings > Network to open the Device Network Settings page.
+Select DHCP in the IP Auto Configuration field. - 2.
+Do one of the following to configure DNS - - "Obtain DNS Server Address Automatically"

-- "Use the Following DNS Server Addresses"
+"Use the Following DNS Server Addresses"